jbuget/nodejs-clean-architecture-app/README.md

 ## DDD and Clean Architecture

 The application follows the Uncle Bob "[Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)" principles and project structure.
 The structure of this project is forked from [jbuget's Hapi.js API following Clean Architecture principles](https://github.com/jbuget/nodejs-clean-architecture-app).
-Please consult that repo for more information about writing clean architecture in Node.js.
+Please consult that repo for more information about creating "Clean Architecture" microservices in Node.js.

 ### Clean Architecture layers